Table of Contents

 Class Notation

-JavaScript classes are constructor functions(just like above Rabbit
+JavaScript classes are constructor functions(just like above Rabbit) with a prototype property (Rabbit.prototype).

 1